wesilios/adventofcode/2025/netcore/AoC2025/Solutions/Day07/README.md

 Unfortunately, the teleporter seems to be leaking magic smoke.

 Since this is a teleporter lab, there are lots of spare parts, manuals, and diagnostic equipment lying around.
-After connecting one of the diagnostic tools, it helpfully displays error code 0H-N0, which apparently means that there's an issue with one of the tachyon manifolds.
+After connecting one of the diagnostic tools, it helpfully displays error code `0H-N0`, which apparently means that there's an issue with one of the tachyon manifolds.

 ## --- Part One ---

 You quickly locate a diagram of the tachyon manifold (your puzzle input).
-A tachyon beam enters the manifold at the location marked S; tachyon beams always move downward.
-Tachyon beams pass freely through empty space (.).
-However, if a tachyon beam encounters a splitter (^), the beam is stopped; instead, a new tachyon beam continues from the immediate left and from the immediate right of the splitter.
+A tachyon beam enters the manifold at the location marked `S`; tachyon beams always move downward.
+Tachyon beams pass freely through empty space (`.`).
+However, if a tachyon beam encounters a splitter (`^`), the beam is stopped; instead, a new tachyon beam continues from the immediate left and from the immediate right of the splitter.

 For example: